xtofl/bavco/kata_01_faces/backlog.md

     * With a parameter `--face_shape=egg`
 9. TODO: I want to specify the jaws and chin.
     * With a parameter `--jaws=[wide|narrow|pointy]`

-notes for the moderator: the egg and trapezium are great candidates for hotfix releases later on: upside down/horizontal/vertical